BhushanPandagre/portfolio_3temp/README.md

 ### [Featured on Freebiesbug]()

-Global is a modern and sleek website template crafted for professionals in the creative industry.
-Global can serve as a single page portfolio or be easily modified to serve as the perfect beginning for a hip creative agency.
+Bhushan is a modern and sleek website template crafted for professionals in the creative industry.
+Bhushan can serve as a single page portfolio or be easily modified to serve as the perfect beginning for a hip creative agency.

-The original PSD is included and was provided by [Sergey Melnik]().
+The original PSD is included and was provided by []().

 This project was developed with HTML5, Sass, jQuery, and Hammer.js.